AlexSCorey/backend/README.md

 api_token required (must be owner or manager of calendar)

 query string required: the arguments in the URL are strictly required to limit for a specific date range.
-Replace :start_date, :end_date, and :target_date with the appropriate dates and times, e.g.: ?start_date=2018-06-30&end_date=2018-07-06&target_date=2018-07-13
+Replace :start_date, :end_date, and :target_date with the appropriate dates and times, e.g.: ?start_date=2018-06-30&end_date=2018-07-06&target_date=2018-07-13.
+Target date is the beginning of the new schedule.